EstimatedEst. Read Time: 25 minutes

 upper chest upper cut exercise

-WHAT MAKES IT EFFECTIVE: This exercise allows us to use cables to shorten the range of motion and the moment arm so we can hit the upper chest more effectively.
+WHAT MAKES IT EFFECTIVE: This effective movement allows us to use cables to shorten the range of motion and the moment arm so we can hit the upper chest more effectively.

 LEAN BACK CABLE PRESSES